silviaespanagil/Ghiblipedia/README.md

 ### My challenges 🚩

 As a junior there are a lot of things I do not know...yet💪! but I really love trying things.
-I had 3  main challenges one of them out of my reach, another that I kinda sorted and the last one goes to my **must learn** list.
+My main challenge was to try and do at least one unitary test, here's how that went.

 👩🏻‍💻 Unitary test: Until now I've never done an unitary test.
 Yes, until now, because as I read the requirement list I said to myself  that I wanted, at  least to do one test, and after a lot of reasearch I was able to do one!💪 I took me  a lot, but I'm proud and know that I will be able to learn more about it.

-🖥️ API fails: The api I chose is great, but the server tends to send errors from time to time, not ideal, but it's  out of my reach to fix.

-😢 Server Side Render: Sadly this was little too much to chew.
-Before the requirement I'd never heard about it, and when I read it I thought "this is just genius ✨" and after using an API like the one I'm using I can understand how important it would  be  for SEO but also for user experience the fact that the App Renders before.
-However I was not able to do it on my own without prior knowledge but I definetly added this to my list of **must learn** things as I understand the importance of it.

 ## Run my code 🔧